 - Sicilian Grilled Swordfish With Salsa Verde

-Episode 8: “Social Distance Tailgating” airs Saturday, July 17 at 1 p.m. on KPBS TV - From its humble origins as a picnic served from the back of a buckboard wagon to today’s high-tech, high-octane outdoor foodie extravaganzas, tailgating continues to enthrall—make that obsess—American sports fans.
+Episode 8: “Social Distance Tailgating” Saturday, Sept.
+9 at 1 p.m. on KPBS TV - From its humble origins as a picnic served from the back of a buckboard wagon to today’s high-tech, high-octane outdoor foodie extravaganzas, tailgating continues to enthrall—make that obsess—American sports fans.
 As for barbecuing, we’ve been doing it since before there was even a United States.
 The two come together in this show—our annual celebration of tailgating.
 The socializing may be distant this year—all the more reason to up your game at the grill.

 - Chicken Wing, Shiitake, And Bell Pepper Kebabs